-The basics for a family holiday in Berlin
+The Basics for a Family Holiday in Berlin

-The risk of marking the child
+The Risk of Traumatizing the Child

-Totalitarianisms can be discussed in the presence of children, provided that the presentations are verbal and sufficiently distanced so as not to make an impression.
-Spaces where the visual imposes itself should be avoided.
+Totalitarian regimes can be discussed in the presence of children, provided that the presentations are verbal and sufficiently detached so as not to traumatize them.
+Avoid spaces where the visuals dominate.
 Children do not perceive their surroundings in the same way as adults.
 They do not understand historical discourse.
-On the other hand, he or she will absorb emotions, those of his or her parents, those of the place.
-The images he records may remain in his memory as a persistent memory, an impression, a feeling.
-He may even be shocked without being able to express or acknowledge it.
-It is therefore unthinkable to bring one's children to places of deprivation of liberty, murder and inhumanity.
+However, they will absorb emotions, those of their parents and those of the place.
+The images they retain may remain in their memory as a persistent memory, an impression, a feeling.
+They may even be traumatized without being able to express or recognize it.
+Therefore, it's unthinkable to bring one's children to places of imprisonment, murder, and inhumanity.

 Finally, if there are two parents, they can take turns so that one can satisfy their curiosity while the other stays with the children.
 Depending on the length of your stay in the city, this is a very viable option, provided it is agreed jointly.
 This remains an exceptional case in the context of a holiday that is above all a family one.

-The success of a family holiday in Berlin depends to a large extent on the ability to diversify experiences and combine culture, discovery and fun in a single dynamic.
+The success of a family holiday in Berlin depends to a large extent on the ability to diversify experiences and combine culture, discovery, and fun in a single dynamic.

-On the history of the Cold War
+On the History of the Cold War

-On the history of National Socialist Germany
+On the History of National Socialist Germany

 Finally, for pre-teens, the Otto Weidt Museum is an excellent introduction to the subject of the Holocaust.
 The emphasis is on the biographical aspect, without any voyeurism or sensationalism.
 Even better: the conclusion can offer positive perspectives.

-Leisure activities necessary for the development of the child
+Activities for the Development of the Child

 For a close encounter with nature, plan a trip to the Grunewald forest and walk to the former hunting castle of the Prussian kings.
 You can also go for a walk in the Suedgelaende Nature Park, where classical and alternative cultures coexist.
 Both trips become adventure expeditions with many surprises along the way.
 More centrally, you might consider a trip to Berlin Zoo, a huge, well-equipped complex with a feeding area for children.